PascalPares/webassembly/index.md

 let bytecode = await fetch("add/add.wasm");
 ```

 The bytecode is an intermediate representation of a program.
-It could be executed by a virtual machine, but the purpose of WebAssembly is to compile this bytecode into a binary code for the host machine such as a C programming language program.
+It could be executed by a virtual machine, but the purpose of WebAssembly is to compile this bytecode into a binary code for the host machine such as a C language program.

 The instantiation step compiles the code, and initializes the internal memory of the WebAssembly module:

 ```javascript
 let wasm = await WebAssembly.instantiateStreaming(bytecode);
 ```
-**Warning**: For the Web Browsers (*Edge*, *Chrome*, *Firefox*), we are using the *instantiateStreaming* function, whereas for Node.js, we are using the *instantiate* function, because the former one is not yet supported by *Node.js* v14.16.0.
+**Warning**: For the Web Browsers (*Edge*, *Chrome*, *Firefox*), we are using the *instantiateStreaming* function, whereas for *Node.js*, we are using the *instantiate* function, because the former one is not yet supported by *Node.js* v14.16.0.

 After the instantiation, we can call any exported function:
 ```javascript